Pedrooliver13/fototeca/README.md

 $ npm install or yarn install

 # Run the app
-$ npm start or yarn start
+$ npm dev or yarn dev

 ```
 ## :rocket: Technologies